greenelab/ccc-manuscript/manuscript.md

 Each panel contains a set of simulated data points described by two variables: $x$ and $y$.
 The first row shows Anscombe's quartet with four different datasets (from Anscombe I to IV) and 11 data points each.
 The second row contains a set of general patterns with 100 data points each.
-Each panel shows the correlation value using the Pearson ($p$), Spearman ($s$) and Clustermatch ($c$) coefficients.
+Each panel shows the correlation value using Pearson ($p$), Spearman ($s$) and Clustermatch ($c$).
 Vertical and horizontal lines show how Clustermatch partitioned data points using $x$ and $y$, respectively.
 ](images/intro/relationships.svg "Different types of relationships in data"){#fig:datasets_rel width="100%"}

 In Figure @fig:datasets_rel, we show how Pearson ($p$), Spearman ($s$) and Clustermatch ($c$) behave on different data patterns, where red lines indicate how Clustermatch clusters data points using each feature individually (either $x$ or $y$).
 In the first row of the figure, the classic Anscombe's quartet [@doi:10.1080/00031305.1973.10478966] is shown, which comprises four synthetic datasets with entirely different patterns but the same data statistics (mean, standard deviation and Pearson's correlation).
-This kind of simulated data, recently revisited with the "Datasaurus" [@url:http://www.thefunctionalart.com/2016/08/download-datasaurus-never-trust-summary.html; @doi:10.1145/3025453.3025912; @doi:10.1111/dsji.12233], are frequently used as a reminder of the importance of going beyond simple statistics, where either undesirable patterns (such as outliers) or desirable ones (such as nonlinear relationships reflecting real and complex biological relationships) can be masked by summary statistics.
+This kind of simulated data, recently revisited with the "Datasaurus" [@url:http://www.thefunctionalart.com/2016/08/download-datasaurus-never-trust-summary.html; @doi:10.1145/3025453.3025912; @doi:10.1111/dsji.12233], are frequently used as a reminder of the importance of going beyond simple statistics, where either undesirable patterns (such as outliers) or desirable ones (such as biologically meaningfull nonlinear relationships) can be masked by summary statistics alone.
 For example, Anscombe I seems to show a noisy but clear linear pattern, similar to Anscombe III where the linearity is perfect besides one outlier.
-For these two patterns, Clustermatch separates data points using two clusters (one red line for each variable $x$ and $y$), yielding 1.0, the maximum value, correctly identifying the relationship.
+Here Clustermatch separates data points using two clusters (one red line for each variable $x$ and $y$), yielding 1.0, the maximum value, correctly identifying the relationship.
 Anscombe II seems to follow a quadratic relationship interpreted as a linear pattern by Pearson and Spearman, whereas Clustermatch yields a lower yet non-zero value of 0.34.
 Anscombe IV shows a vertical line where $x$ values are almost constant except for one outlier.
 This outlier does not influence Clustermatch as it does for Pearson or Spearman.